threefoldfoundation/tft-stellar/specs/conversion/conversion.md

 Before the conversion, all addresses on tfchain will be locked by unauthorizing them.
 [A separate document explains why and the details](./locked_conversion_transaction.md).

+## Process

+- at conversion time, ALL the Rivine blockchain accounts get locked, this means no-one can transact on Rivine any longer.
+- only the user knows the private key so its impossible for any script to transfer the money from Rivine to Stellar.
+- at time of the users convenience a user logs into the ThreeFold Wallet (3bot connect) and the following process happens
+    - the wallet creates an account on Stellar with same private key (which is only visible by the user !!!)
+    - the stellar account creation can only happen by the wallet on the phone for security purposes and is 100% decentralized.
+    - a [Locked Conversion Transaction]() is started to allow the funds to switch blockchain.
+    - the TFTA is created on Stellar and send to the users stellar account, the rivine lock transaction hash is attached to this stellar transaction to make sure there is 100% transparancy while the switch happens.

 ## Flow

 ![Conversion sequence diagram](./conversionflow.png)